-The Museum collects revenues from miscellaneous sources such as admissions and events, sale of Museum publications, memberships, education programs, room rentals, gift shop sales, and city, county, and federal grants.
+The Museum collects revenues from miscellaneous sources such as admissions and events, sale of Museum publications, memberships, education programs, room rentals, gift shop sales, City and County, and federal grants.
 These revenues are used for agency operations, exhibit fabrication, educators' payroll, education programs, and to meet customer demand for services.